ansys/pyaedt-toolkits-common/README.rst

 The ``pyaedt-toolkits-common`` package provides common methods to create a new toolkit using PyAEDT.
-This package has two main parts: Backend and user interface.
+This package has two main parts: backend and user interface.

 The backend has some common methods to control Ansys Electronics Desktop (AEDT) session, and in addition, it has a REST API based on `Flask <https://flask.palletsprojects.com/en/2.3.x/>`_.
-Find more information regarding the toolkit architecture....

 The user interface has some common methods to create a desktop application based on `Pyside6 <https://doc.qt.io/qtforpython-6/quickstart.html>`_.